samifahim07/Schedule-Maker-/README.md

-let`s take my schedule .. i give 5 day`s schedule that`s why the code show me sunday-wednesday and we never see friday and saturday on the output.
+Let's take my schedule.
+I gave a 5-day schedule, which is why the code shows Sunday to Thursday and we never see Friday and Saturday in the output.
+It`s depend on the user that how many days user want to plan.